Friday, December 12, 2008

 What does our constitution say about them?
 Don't know?
 Maybe it is time to read it.

-When you went to the store to buy groceries, prices would be in gold grains.
+When you go to the store to buy groceries, prices could be in gold grains, grams, etc.